 If you have more questions, please email Clarissa Crawford at email@example.com or (404) 577-1079 ext 308.

 HOW TO APPLY

 Final applications are due by Friday, September 11, 2020, by 5 pm EST.

 - Click the 2020 Artistic Assistance Professional Development application form link here.

 - Attach application narrative and budget documents (download these below).

-Word: 2019 Artistic Assistance Professional Development Application – You MUST fill out the entire document.
+You MUST fill out the entire document.
 Failure to complete all sections could affect your ability to qualify.
 Attach work samples to the application, and submit as one complete file.
 Note: The file size must not exceed 25 MB.

 This Budget Template may be used for Artistic Assistance applications.
 You may also submit your own budget document.
 Please clearly mark where ROOTS funds will be used for budgets that greatly exceed the request.
 A Sample Completed Budget is included in the spreadsheet, to serve as an example.